Soviet war crimes: Nikolaevsk-on-Amur massacre

 In 1920, Soviet Russia and Japan discussed a Far Eastern buffer state.
 Japan agreed to allow the Red Army into Vladivostok after Kolchak's government collapsed, forcing Bolsheviks to accept a socialist zemstvo due to the significant foreign troop presence.
 Meanwhile, Tryapitsyn's forces besieged and captured Nikolaevsk-on-Amur in late February after an artillery bombardment.
-The city, isolated and with limited defenders, was promised no atrocities by the entering Red Army, who even signed a pact with the Japanese garrison on February 28.
+The city, isolated and with limited defenders, was promised no atrocities by the entering Red Army, who even signed a pact with the Imperial Japanese Army garrison on February 28.
 However, the Red Army immediately began looting and killing.

 The Red guerrillas violated their peace agreement with the Japanese garrison upon entering Nikolaevsk, killing residents and executing civilians sympathetic to the White Movement, including wealthy individuals.
 They then provoked the Japanese garrison, issuing an ultimatum to disarm, which Major Ishikawa, the Japanese commander, refused.
 On March 13, Ishikawa launched a preemptive strike, wounding Tryapitsyn.
 Despite this, Tryapitsyn organized resistance, overwhelming the Japanese garrison.
 The consul and all staff died in the consulate, which the guerrillas set ablaze.
 Tryapitsyn's unit also carried out brutal purges, exterminating Jewish women and children—children were killed with their mothers, and women were raped before execution.
 Jewish community members were drowned in the Amur River.
 These executions were systematically performed by dedicated squads of Russian, Korean, and Chinese partisans loyal to Tryapitsyn, who killed a set number of victims from a list nightly.

 Tryapitsyn's unit retreated only after destroying the entire city, burning wooden buildings and blowing up stone structures.
 In late May and early June 1920, on orders from Tryapitsyn's headquarters, Nikolaevsk-on-Amur was annihilated, surrounding fishing grounds burned, and inhabitants murdered based on "trustworthiness" and social affiliation.
 Remaining Japanese prisoners and dissenting Red Army partisans were also killed.
 The forced evacuation of some residents into the taiga resulted in nearly all children under five dying.
 The remaining population was forcibly taken by the Red Army through the taiga to a "red island" in the middle Amur, leaving Nikolaevsk as desolate ashes.
 Thousands of Russians were massacred by the Red Army.